Board of Directors

 Branch Directors

-Community and Learning: Gail Lampert-Thomas
+Arts Education & Community Arts: Gail Lampert-Thomas

-Bryce Prunty
+Performing Arts: Bryce Prunty

 Bryce Prunty is a graduate of the Pacific Conservatory of Performing Arts and studied Theatre at San Jose State University.
 He has performed in several productions at PCPA and SJSU.
 At CCA, he has directed and performed in several stage productions in the last couple of years.
 During the day, he is an Executive Vice President for STAND 8 technology solutions company.